elastic/integrations/packages/kubernetes/docs/kube-apiserver.md

 by any POD via the `kubernetes.default` service or via environment variables (`KUBERNETES_SERVICE_HOST` and `KUBERNETES_SERVICE_PORT`).

+If Leader Election is activated (default behaviour) only the `elastic agent` which holds the leadership lock will retrieve metrics from the `apiserver`.
+This is relevant in multi-node kubernetes cluster and prevents duplicate data.

-When the API uses https, the pod will need to authenticate using its default token and trust the server using the appropiate CA file.
+When the API uses https, the pod will need to authenticate using its default token and trust the server using the appropriate CA file.

 Configuration example using https and token based authentication: